February 28th

 Do not cry over spilt milk!

-Who is not familiar with anguish, grief, sorrow, worry, and pain?
+Who is not familiar with anguish, grief, sorrow, worry, and pain?!
 These emotions, in all their different forms, are a part and parcel of life.
 But the difference becomes apparent in how one deals with it.
-One shouldn't let life's fleeting incidents bury him under its pressure.
+One shouldn't let life's fleeting incidents bury him under their pressure.
 Hardships and bad times come and go in everyone's life.
 But if we don't pick ourselves up and dust ourselves off, then nobody else will do it for us.
-If we let sorrow take over, it will kill all the courage in us to face life.
-Intellect succumbs to grief, every lesson learnt flies out the window and more blunders come along.
-Anguish is not productive from any angle.
-Hence, the verse says that worry is the biggest enemy in one's life!
+If we let sorrow take over, it will kill all courage to face life.
+Intellect succumbs to grief, every lesson learnt flies out the window, and more blunders come along.

 Don't worry, be happy!